dennisdevio/milestone-project-1/README.md

  - [Fairphone 3](https://www.fairphone.com/en/)
  - [Acer Swift 3 Laptop](https://www.acer.com/ac/en/US/content/series/swift3)
  - [Asus Desktop](https://www.asus.com/)

-Testing was done throughout the whole development process.
-I used Firefox Devtools extensively for debugging errors along the and before implementing new code to the website by using the boxmodel to see what needed to be done.
-When the website was nearly finished I used devtools to test how it would render on different mobile devices.
-There were quite a few bugs along the process but I sorted out the majority of them.

 #### Bugs Fixed
 - No hamburger button was showing at first.